yoshihikoueno/dsargparse/README.md

     return
 ```

-With built-in module `argparse`, you need to code like below:
+With built-in module `argparse`, you would need to code like below:
 ```python3
 import argparse